-The majority of modern buttermilk is cultured, meaning that beneficial bacteria have been added.
+Most modern buttermilk is cultured, meaning that beneficial bacteria have been added to it.
 It’s different from traditional buttermilk, which is rarely found in Western countries today.

 This article refers to cultured buttermilk simply as buttermilk.

-This dairy product is most often used for baking.
+This dairy product is most often used in baking.
 For example, it’s a common ingredient in biscuits, muffins, quick breads, and pancakes.
-It can also be used in batters for making fried foods or as a creamy base in soups, potato salad, or salad dressings.
+It can also be used in batters for fried foods or as a creamy base in soups, potato salad, or salad dressings.

 This article reviews the nutrition, benefits, and downsides of buttermilk and tells you how to make substitutes for store-bought varieties.

-The name buttermilk is somewhat misleading, as it doesn’t really contain butter.
+The name buttermilk is somewhat misleading, as it doesn’t contain butter.